Gerousia: Supreme court

 The Gerousia served as the court in charge of capital cases.
 A king could even be prosecuted before a special court of 34 members, made of the Gerousia and the five ephors (the defendant king could not sit in the Gerousia during the trial).
 A famous case was the trial of king Pausanias in 403; accused of betrayal for having restored democracy in Athens, he was nonetheless acquitted by a 19-15 decision, in which the other king Agis II had cast his vote against him.
 Thanks to this judicial power, the gerontes were able to significantly influence foreign policy, although they had no constitutional power in that field, because the fear of prosecution before the Gerousia compelled Spartan officials to follow the gerontes' opinion.
 For example, in 371 the king Cleombrotus was advised by his friends to energetically wage war against Thebes to avoid a later trial.

 Probouleusis

 The Gerousia debated motions which were to be put before the citizen assembly, with the power to prevent any motion from being passed on.
 The Great Rhetra suggests that it had the power to overturn decisions made by the Spartan assembly.

 Legacy

 The name Gerousia continued to be known in Laconia in the Deep or Mesa Mani known as the "Gerontikoi" until recent times.

 In the Parliament of modern Greece, the name of the upper house was Gerousia between 1844–1864 and 1927–1935.

+List of known gerontes of pre-Roman Sparta

+Very few names of gerontes have been preserved before the Roman conquest.